psg-mit/probzelus-oopsla21/README.md

 ### Section 4

-Compared to the syntax given in the paper, in the examples, our implementation requires the programmer to explicitly build symbolic term (`'a expr`) values as described in Section 4.1 using special constructs with the following API:
+Compared to the syntax given in the paper, in the examples, our implementation requires the programmer to explicitly build symbolic term values (`'a expr` below) as described in Section 4.1 using special constructs with the following API.
+Note that although muF is untyped, usage of this API must conform to the types specified here.

 ```ocaml